paulbradshaw/MED7373-Data-Journalism/README.md

 You will [find instructions on how to get started with GitHub in another repository here](https://github.com/paulbradshaw/introtogithub)

-## Week 2: How to think like a data journalist: data literacy and algorithmic and computational thinking
+## 2: How to think like a data journalist: data literacy and algorithmic and computational thinking

 By the end of this week you should be able to use a range of spreadsheet functions - but more importantly, use computational thinking to break down editorial challenges into problems that can be tackled systematically, quickly and effectively, with the potential for automation or semi-automation as algorithms.